Children of Fire Mountain: Plot summary

 Sir Charles Pemberton travelled to New Zealand from the United Kingdom on the advice of his doctor.
 Once there, he forms an idea to build a health spa on Maori land.
 The story took place in New Zealand in 1900 and portrays the conflict between the world of the Maori and the white settlers.
 A sub plot is the friendship between Tom (the son of the hotel owner where Sir Charles stays) and Sarah Jane (the granddaughter of Sir Charles).
 While it initially gets off to a rocky start, with Tom getting into a lot of trouble with his friends for being rude to their English guests, it leads to a friendship through which Sir Charles is shown the error of his ways in trying to push through his plans.
 Eventually, they come to nought as a volcano erupts on the land showing the danger of interfering with Maori land.

 Doomey Dwyer had an illicit still, which he used to supply his 'grog'.

+Production and airing

+Filming started on 29 January 1979; in the previous weeks, rehearsals and set construction began.
+Most of the filming was done at Bethells Beach, west of Auckland, but filming was done in Rotorua for two weeks.
+Taping was done at South Pacific Television's Shortland Street facilities in Auckland.
+Originally, the series was set to be titled Children of the Mist, but was renamed Children of Fire Mountain to avoid confusion with a Māori tribe which lives around Rotorua.

+The series made its first broadcast on South Pacific Television on 23 September 1979, where it aired on Sundays at 7pm.
+The last of its thirteen episodes aired on 16 December 1979.